shrikantnagori/shrikantnagori.github.io/_posts/2021-09-19-The-Brooklyn-Nine-Nine-Phenomenon.md

 # The Brooklyn Nine Nine Phenomenon

-The show ended this week after an amazing 8 year run.
+The show ended this week after an amazing 8 year fan-popular run.
 The show is one of the only ones I have followed along its 8 year arc outside of binging things in college .

-1\ **The Office successor**: Even though nothing exciting happens in a paper office  whereas a detective workplace comedy is way more interesting, the show-makers spent the most time on the interpersonal relationships than the mystery in the episode just like the office.

-2\ Didn't need a few seasons to get hooked in unlike most shows as the characters well super-likable.

-3\ Show's immense popularity got it back on air , even though Fox didnt renew it after season 5
+The show was an office successor as it was from the same writers and was about workplace banter for most of its run.
+Show's immense popularity got it back on air , even though Fox didnt renew it after season 5 .

-The show developed themes that it ran multiple seasons, a heist episode , a detective-criminal working together episode, a jimmy jabs / bet based episode, a road-trip episode.
-A lot of tv shows have done so in the past, a halloween and christmas episode in friends for e.g, but B99 modifications were the season highlights, unlike adding story breakage in most other shows.
-Characters kept doubling down on their personalities, but didnt feel like they overshadowed each other.

-The finale was an amazing commentary on the show itself, especially the backstreet boys sing-along in a police roundup was a tribute to how its super hard to hit the high points in life and in show making.
+There are 2 aspects of the final season, that I really think stood out

+1\ **Peaking and Trying**
+ - The show peaked in/around season 5 , the iconic backstreet boys sing-along in a police roundup to identify the killer remains one of the best cold-opens in tv history.
+The finale had a commentary on the fact that they kept re-trying the sing along to poor results showing how people and shows peak and then keep trying to hit the high points.
+People keep remaking the iconic songs in the hope that remixes will bring them the glory due to the nostalgia.

+2\ **Using popularity for activism**
+- One of the most interesting phenomenon of the last season was the commentary on police reform post BLM movement last year, a show in its twilight using its popularity to do activism is an unknown in tv lore.
+Bill Gates in his twilight post Microsoft moved to philanthropy, di-caprio became instrumental in environmental protecton, however leveraging not money, nor fame, but the platform that made them famous to do activism is definitely one of the big stepping stones that B99 took.

-The show leaves a lot to be remembered, what i'd remember it for is the constant smile and happiness it brought me, how cool cool...  cool was one of the first things i said to my now wife, how Boyle redefined what it means to be a bro , it is to be a constant cheerleader, how respect and playfulness go well together in a workplace and above all how Michael Schur is a legend.
+The show leaves a lot to be remembered, what i'd remember it for is the constant smile and happiness it brought me, how cool cool...  cool was one of the first things i said to my now wife, how Boyle redefined what it means to be a bro , it is to be a constant cheerleader, how respect and playfulness go well together in a workplace.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ffyKY3Dj5ZE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>